icebarf/kiss-iceland/README.md

 ```
 # iceland

 This is my kiss linux user software repository.
-The `personal` repo contains software specific to my machine, other repos are generally machine agnostic.

 Any updates regarding the specifics of the repos will be provided here.

 ## package list